SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ## Summary

 We've done quite a bit in this exercise but notice it was mostly focused on working with the ToDo list.
-Thats the purpose of this service.
-Working on business logic and spending less time with the boiler plate stuff is one of Steeltoe's super powers.
+You never had to open a SQL editor, create a database, test the database, etc etc. Thats the purpose of this Steeltoe Connectors.
+They take care of all the messy behind-the-scenes work and let you focus on the business logic.
+Yeah we know, it's pretty awesome.
+Being awesome is one of Steeltoe's super powers.

 |[<< Previous Exercise][exercise-2-link]|[Next Exercise >>][exercise-4-link]|
 |:--|--:|